Youssef-Wheed/Linux-Command-/README.md

 ---

-> ✅ This guide covers essential Linux basics for navigating, managing, and interacting with the system via the command line.
-Perfect for beginners and intermediate users!
+> *This guide covers essential Linux basics for navigating, managing, and interacting with the system via the command line.
+Perfect for beginners and intermediate* users!